 The Archipelagos laboratory analyzes marine and freshwater samples, defining the content of microbes, nutrients and other chemical compounds.
 The aim is to assess the safety of local potable water, groundwater and swimming water in order to protect human health as well as the environment.
 Where contamination is detected, Archipelagos informs and collaborates with communities and relevant authorities (local, national and/or EU) for the development and application of appropriate measures.

-Drinking water and groundwater
+Drinking and Groundwater

 In many places on the Greek coastline, swimming water samples are not regularly collected by national authorities, and even when tests are conducted, the results are not made known to the local communities and tourists.
 The Archipelagos laboratory supplies data on swimming water quality at various beaches and informs local authorities, communities and visitors whether and which waters are safe for them and their children for swimming.